 Repeat this process until you have blanched all of your tomatoes.

 |Tomato easily peels|

 Next you will core and dice your tomatoes.
 I leave the seeds in mine, but you could de-seed them as well.
 Once the tomatoes are completely diced get your jars sterilized.

 |Core and Dice|

 Fill your pint or quart size jars with the diced tomatoes packing them in firmly filling to 3/4 full.
 Add either boiling plain water or the water you blanched the tomatoes in to 1" headspace.
 Add 1 Tablespoon bottled lemon juice to each pint and 2 Tablespoons bottled lemon juice to each quart.
-Remove air bubbles and fill with additional liquid to return to 1" headspace.
+(Alternative: 1/4 t. citric acid to each pint and 1/2 t. citric acid to each quart) Remove air bubbles and fill with additional liquid to return to 1" headspace.
 Wipe rims and add hot lids/rings and process in water bath canner for 35 minutes for pints and 45 minutes for quarts.